Zaaxy72773/tiktok-nickname-scraper/README.md

 # Tiktok Nickname Scraper

 This tool scrapes the nicknames off of tiktok accounts that the user provides in a text file.
+I will add proxy support later, it should still work on low threads though!

 ### Dependencies